 - Uniforms: a service member has the option to wear a dress uniform to their own wedding.
 They can also choose to wear a civilian tuxedo or wedding dress.
 It is not an official military event, so a uniform is optional.
 Just remember that the dry cleaning and preparing all those medals can be just as costly as renting a tuxedo!
 Military guests have the option to come in uniform or appropriate civilian clothes.
 If the service member getting married wants his guests in uniform, he should tell them the uniform of the day.

 My wedding was one of the last times I saw my Grandmother.
 And even after 9 years, there are still some cousins and friends I haven’t seen since that day.
 I have missed many family weddings and funerals since we married.
 So whether you plan a wedding in your hometown, a destination wedding, or a wedding near your fiancé’s base, try to invite and involve your family members.
-It may be your last chance to see them for a while.
+It may be your last chance to see them for a while.Your wedding may be the last time you see friends and family for a while.
+So try to include everyone! #milspouse Click To Tweet

-- Expect family drama.
-Every wedding seems to bring out family drama and conflicts.
-Military weddings seem to do this even more, especially since the bride and groom are often young, and sometimes their families live far apart and have never met.
-Some military couples choose to elope to avoid this.
 There was a time when I considered it, too!
 My fiancé proposed when we were both 19, and my family reacted very poorly.
 We had already planned to wait a few years until I finished college.
 We ended up waiting a few more years because of his deployments and distant duty stations.
-By the time we were married, my family had 7 years to get used to him.
+By the time we were married, my family had seven years to get used to him.
 They had all accepted him and were able to truly celebrate our marriage.